maddevsio/comedian/README.md

 - [ ] Endpoint for report by project(channel) in date range
 - [ ] Endpoint for report by user and all his project in date range
+- [ ] Endpoint for report by project and user in date range
 - [ ] Authentication endpoint.

 ## Issues